 It is true that the current global circumstances have opened doors for spiritual conversation in a variety of ways.
 Record numbers of individuals are searching for keywords related to prayer and hope.
-According to Google, there was a 170 percent spike in searches for Psalm 91, and Pastor Greg Laurie’s Palm Sunday worship service online drew more than a million viewers.
+According to Google, in early 2020 there was a 170-percent spike in searches for Psalm 91, and Pastor Greg Laurie’s 2020 Palm Sunday worship service online drew more than a million viewers.
 Many of us are seeing our neighbors more often than ever—some for the very first time.
 All of this adds up to give believers worldwide a multiplicity of opportunities to witness.

 One of the best ways we can prepare ourselves for evangelism is through Bible memory.
 Be encouraged by this selection of Bible verses and Scripture passages for evangelism—some being especially relevant in a time of worldwide economic and health crisis.

 - Psalm 2: God’s Reign Over the Nations